-So a few things about this tart: When I first saw the recipe, I pictured something like a pizza, but, if your mind is going to the same place, let me guide you gently toward something more along the lines of a deep-dish creation.
+When I first saw the recipe, I pictured something like a pizza.
+But, if your mind is going to the same place, let me guide you gently toward something more along the lines of a deep-dish creation.

-Made in a fluted tart pan with a removal bottom or, as in our case, a 10-inch springform, this tart is a sturdy, thick pie filled with a blend of roasted squash (we used sweet potatoes, in keeping with what was readily available this time of year), balsamic caramelized onions, sautéed Swiss chard, eggs and cheese (we used Pecorino).
+Made in a fluted tart pan with a removable bottom, this savory vegetarian tart is a sturdy, thick pie that’s filled with a blend of roasted root vegetables, balsamic caramelized onions, sauteed leafy greens, eggs, and cheese.

-Making it takes time and is pretty much guaranteed to generate a mess of dishes, but the end result is filling and hearty and different from any other tart I’ve had.
-While the idea made me think pizza, the eggs made me think quiche and, in fact, it’s neither and it’s both: a truly unique, hefty tart.
+Making it takes time and is pretty much guaranteed to generate a mess of dishes, but the end result is filling, hearty, and different from any other tart I’ve had.

-And that reminds me of another post of Sara’s, actually, from Tuesday night, where she talks about the joy of hosting and feeding other people good food.
+In one of Sara’s blog posts, she talks about the joy of hosting and feeding other people good food.
 It’s “an exercise in generosity,” she writes – which is an exercise that I think all of us alive today in this competitive, ambitious, endlessly driven world need to see.

-As Sara says in the book, this recipe takes a little prep work, so I’d recommend either setting aside an afternoon to play in the kitchen or doing as many steps ahead of time as possible.
-The crust could be made and chilled the day before; the Swiss chard, sauteed and refrigerated; the sweet potatoes, roasted; and the onions, caramelized.
-Then all you need to do for dinner is assemble and quickly bake.
+This recipe requires a little prep work, so I’d recommend either setting aside an afternoon to play in the kitchen, or doing as many steps ahead of time as possible.

 - 1 cup buckwheat flour

-- 1/2 cup cold unsalted butter (1 stick), cut into cubes
+- ½ cup chilled unsalted butter (1 stick), cut into small cubes

 - 2 teaspoons fresh thyme leaves